-To be eligible for funding, students must meet the residency criteria in ESFA funding regulations for post-16 provision which states the following persons will be eligible:
+To be eligible for funding, students must meet the residency criteria in DfE funding regulations for post-16 provision which states the following persons will be eligible:

-- a. a person on the 'relevant date who is 'settled' in the UK, and who has been ordinarily resident in the UK and Islands (that is including the Channel Islands and the Isle of Man) for the 3 years preceding the 'relevant date'.
-'Settled' means having either indefinite leave to enter or remain (ILE/ILR), being an Irish citizen or having the right of abode in the UK.
-Students who are eligible for funding include: - British citizens who hold a United Kingdom of Great Britain and Northern Ireland passport - II.
-Irish citizens - III.
-European Union citizens or family members of EEA and Swiss workers (resident in the UK before 1 January 2021) with settled status - IV. students who are children of Turkish workers where the Turkish worker has been lawfully employed and resident in the UK before 1 January 2021 - v.
-British Dependent Territory Citizens (now known as British Overseas Territory Citizens) - VI. those whose passports have been endorsed to show they have right of abode in the UK - VII. those who have a certificate of naturalisation or registration as a British Citizen - viii. those with Hong Kong British National (Overseas) (BN(O)) visa who have been given Home Office permission to reside in the UK

-In addition to the groups outlined above, ESFA will also consider the following groups of students (including those who may not have lived in the UK for the last 3 years) to be eligible for funding:

-- a. people with refugee status (RS) or humanitarian protection (HP) or discretionary leave (DL) or exceptional leave to enter or remain (ELE/ELR), their spouses, civil partners and children - b. people with recently settled status (this means those having been granted indefinite leave to enter or remain, right of abode or British citizenship within the 3 years immediately preceding the start of the course) -people granted presettled status following our exit from EU
+- a) a person on the 'relevant date' [footnote 1] who is 'settled' in the UK, and who has been ordinarily resident in the UK and Islands (that is including the Channel Islands and the Isle of Man) for the 3 years preceding the 'relevant date'.
+'Settled' means having either indefinite leave to enter (ILE) or indefinite leave to remain (ILR), being an Irish citizen or having the right of abode in the UK.
+Students who are eligible for funding include: - i: British citizens who hold a United Kingdom of Great Britain and Northern Ireland passport - ii: Irish citizens - iii: EU citizens or family members of EEA and Swiss workers (resident in the UK before 1 January 2021) with settled status - iv: Students who are children of Turkish workers where the Turkish worker has been lawfully employed and resident in the UK before 1 January 2021 - v: British Dependent Territory Citizens (now known as British Overseas Territory Citizens) - vi: those whose passports have been endorsed to show they have right of abode in the UK - vii: those who have a certificate of naturalisation or registration as a British Citizen - viii: those with Hong Kong British National (Overseas) (BN(O)) visa who have been given Home Office permission to reside in the UK - 39: In addition to the groups outlined above, DfE will also consider the following groups of students (including those who may not have lived in the UK for the last 3 years) to be eligible for funding: - a) people with (or their spouses, civil partners and children with) refugee status (RS), humanitarian protection (HP), discretionary leave (DL), exceptional leave to enter (ELE) or exceptional leave to remain (ELR) - b) people with recently settled status (this means those having been granted ILE or ILR, right of abode or British citizenship within the 3 years immediately preceding the start of the course) - c) people granted pre-settled status following our exit from EU